Read Scaling

 session_hint

-value are assigned to the same replica. - This parameter can be set to the ID of a user session, a user ID, or a hashed value for privacy.
+value are directed to the same replica. - This parameter can be set to the ID of a user session, a user ID, or a hashed value for privacy.

 By leveraging read scaling tokens and session_hint